Family Therapy

 Even when working with individuals, it's important to understand family dynamics.
 We are not completely separate from our families of origin (who we grow up with), despite our best efforts.
 Family therapists are curious about what you learned from your family about relationships, apologizing, gender roles, sexuality, apologizing, boundaries, and so much more.
 That doesn't mean every session is about your family, but when it's important we talk about it.

-— Lindsey Boes, Licensed Marriage & Family Therapist in Littleton, CO
+— Lindsey Boes, Licensed Marriage & Family Therapist in Highlands Ranch, CO

 I have completed training in Functional Family Therapy.
 It is a 3 stage model that seeks to identify the underlying emotions that are leading to the conflict in the family, then choosing specific skills to address these and make change, and finally to discuss how to maintain the changes made during therapy.